-A Strategic Leadership Group is comprised of the CEO (who is also the Chief Accounting Officer) and the Head teachers.
+A Strategic Leadership Group is comprised of the Chief Executive Officer (who is also the Chief Accounting Officer) and the Head teachers.
 They lead the Trust at an executive level ensuring full compliance with the policies set out by the Trustees.
 The Strategic Leadership Group also exists to ensure the collaboration is effective; to ensure that Head teachers fell supported; to ensure that good leaders develop more leaders.
 At each academy / school the Head teacher has a leadership team consisting of Deputy and Assistant Head teachers.
 A scheme of delegation exists to ensure that responsibilities for leadership decisions and accountability are clear.

-Spending control is devolved to the CEO and Finance Director.
+Spending control is devolved to the Chief Executive Officer and the Director of Finance.
 A financial scheme of delegation is in operation with limits above which cheques/approvals are countersigned by a Trustee.